-Legal Description of the property
+Field: Legal Description of the property

 Fairly standard, and generally haven't changed over time (lot amalgamations may have changed).

-DL (District Lot): the largest land-size portion
+DL (District Lot): Largest land-size portion

-Block: a breakdown of the DL
+Block: Breakdown of the DL

-Lot: a breakdown of the Block
+Lot: Breakdown of the Block

-Sub & Re-Sub: not used very often; subdivision or re-sub of blocks
+Sub & Re-Sub: Not used very often; subdivision or re-sub of blocks

 - Historic interpretation of lots when a complex division was involved can be convoluted/complex